SanderVocke/shoopdaloop/docs/source/usage.loopcontrols.rst

 Pre-recording
 ^^^^^^^^^^^^^^^

 Oftentimes, a catchy hook or riff will start before the "1" of the music.
 Or, the loop starts on 1 but you want to start it will e.g. a small fill the first time.
-This makes it complicated to loop sometimes, because you would need to anticipate one master loop cycle earlier than the actual looping part starts.
+This makes it complicated to loop sometimes, because you would need to anticipate one sync loop cycle earlier than the actual looping part starts.

 For this reason, loops in **ShoopDaLoop** are already **pre-recording** in the cycle before their real recordings starts.
 You normally won't notice this because the data for this part is stored but usually never played.